zonca/python-novice-inflammation/03-lists.md

 odds after reversing: [11, 7, 5, 3]
 ~~~

-While modifying in place, it is useful to remember that python treats lists in a slightly counterintuitive way.
+While modifying in place, it is useful to remember that Python treats lists in a slightly counterintuitive way.

 If we make a list and (attempt to) copy it then modify in place, we can cause all sorts of trouble: